Cheap Internet for Seniors

 The budget-friendly senior internet plan you just signed up for can turn costly after surprise fees, taxes, rental costs, and other charges are tacked on.
 According to the 2020 Cost of Connectivity study by New America’s Open Technology Institute, internet customers face overly complicated pricing structures, poorly itemized fees, and a lack of transparency.3

 Some fees, such as for the federal Universal Service Fund (USF) and Regulatory Cost Recovery Charge, aren’t government-mandated.
-It means that internet companies can decide how much to charge their users.
+That means internet companies can decide how much to charge their users.

-Ask your potential providers how these costs factor into your bill:
+Ask potential providers how these costs factor into your bill:

 - Activation fee